gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 The find_window_centroid also keep the line centers from all the previous smooth_factor number of frames to smooth out the results.
 Note that I set this factor to 1 in the find_lanes.py because the input are disparate frames used only for testing.
 I set it back to the default 15 when used in the video-gen.py.

-The result of the tracker is shown in the figure below.

-![alt text][image8]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
-After the window_centroids are computed in the image, I use the code in find-lanes.py to fit a 2nd order polynomial using the following code.
+After the window_centroids are computed in the image, I use the code in lines 247-261 in find-lanes.py to fit a 2nd order polynomial using the following code.
 Here I use the np.polyfit() function to find the lane line x value by feeding it the yaxis axis range from 0 to the image height.
 The resulting coefficients in left_fix and right_fix are then used to convert the yvals into left_fitx and right_fitx arrays for display.
 ```python

 yvals = range(0,warped.shape[0])